Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

     - RStudio workspace
     - Accessing and working with CDAP data from RStudio
     - Uploading files into your workspace in RStudio
+    - This also includes instructions on how you can install packages and upload data, which you need to be able to do the [Introduction to R course](https://github.com/Defra-Data-Science-Centre-of-Excellence/CDAP_training#training-materials-for-beginners)

 - [Connecting RStudio to git and GitHub](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/RStudio_in_CDAP/git_and_github/): This course is a short version of getting connected as described in Jenny Bryan’s book, Happy Git with R, adapted to work for CDAP.
 See the book here: [Let’s Git started.
 Happy Git and GitHub for the useR](https://happygitwithr.com).
 It contains:
     - Connecting everything using GitHub's Personal Access Tokens